Neirn/equipment_pak_tut/index.md

 ![zzconvert export options](https://github.com/Neirn/equipment_pak_tut/raw/main/img/zzconvert_export_options.png)

 After converting your objex to a zobj, as one last sanity check, look at the output window.
-The only display lists you should see are the ones for your custom ones you added as well as one for the limb they were attached to.
+The only display lists you should see are the ones for your custom equipment as well as one for the limb they're attached to.

 ![zzconvert_output](https://github.com/Neirn/equipment_pak_tut/raw/main/img/zzconvert_output.png)

 If everything looks good and your zobj seems to be a reasonable size, then we can move on to injecting the model.

+## Testing and Pak Conversion

 Open up ML64 with the equipment tester and OoTO enabled.
 Go ahead and open a save file that has the equipment you're replacing.